bigchaindb/BEPs/15/README.md

 - The queries should rely on queries in the existing [BigchainDB HTTP API](http://docs.bigchaindb.com/projects/server/en/master/http-client-server-api.html).
 - One query should return the value of "version" in the response to the BigchainDB Root URL, e.g. "2.0.0b5"
 - One query should illustrate how to get the specific data value that was stored in the write demo.
+- One query should illustrate how to do a more complex query.
+The data-being-queried could be in some(hypothetical) third-party BigchainDB database with lots of data.
+It doesn't have to be data that was stored in the write demo.

 Errors and other exceptions must be handled gracefully.